Our Leadership

 After completing his theological studies at Westminster Seminary California in 2009 and undertaking a curacy at a parish in the San Diego area, he was sent to serve as a full-time missionary with the Society of Anglican Missionaries and Senders (USA) in 2011: first in Buenos Aires, Argentina and then in western Belize, where until December 2020 he served as the pastor of two rural Anglican churches and three primary schools.

 In 2016 he married his wife Mary Beth, and together they have three spirited young children: Austin, James and Lily.
 Their family is now dually supported by SAMS and the Canadian missionary society Into All the World.
+Having come near the end of their time of preparation in Toronto, their family is currently making plans to follow God as missionaries to Europe, with David serving and teaching at Tyndale Seminary, Europe.

 Rev. Robin Guinness